griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 Often advocacy of Pair Programming is presented as in a quaint style of matey programmers working next to each other all day.

 Collabation in developement is quite noisy and should consider placing in a private room where two or more developers can work with less inhibition.
+There is no point is adopting when the working environment is not fit for purpose.

 The ergonomics of working togther side by side and with open plan spaces are not considered.